bkuri/vfab/docs/api/job-lifecycle.md

         time.sleep(1)  # Check every second
 ```

-Understanding the job lifecycle and FSM is essential for building robust ploTTY integrations and custom workflows.
+Understanding the job lifecycle and FSM is essential for building robust vfab integrations and custom workflows.
 The state system ensures job integrity, enables error recovery, and provides hooks for automation.